iAziz786/nodejs-stream-notes/README.md

 # Node.js Stream Notes

-This repository is the notes that I have make while learning stream API of node effectively.
+I have created this repository to take notes and learn stream API of Node.js more efficiently.

 ## So, what is stream exactly?
 According to wikipedia, a stream is a body of water with surface water flowing within the bed and banks of channel.